Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Deployment Guide.md

 <br>

-# Azure Defender Recommendations
+# Recommendations from Microsoft Defender for Azure

-Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all of your Azure, on-premises, and multicloud (Amazon AWS and Google GCP) resources.
-Defender for Cloud fills three vital needs as you manage the security of your resources and workloads in the cloud and on-premises.
+Microsoft Defender for Cloud is a Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) for all of your Azure, on-premises, and multi-cloud (Amazon AWS and Google GCP) resources.
+Defender for Cloud fills the vital needs as you manage the security of your resources and workloads in the cloud and on-premises.

-You can find more information at the official Azure Defender site [here][SecurityCenterIntro].
+You can find more information at the official Microsoft Defender for Azure [site][SecurityCenterIntro].

-The subscriptions will need to use the **paid** tier if you want to detect and see the alerts in the Azure Defender Alerts page of the dashboard.
+The subscriptions will need to use the **paid** tier if you want to detect and see the alerts in the Microsoft Defender for Azure Alerts page of the dashboard.

 <br>